giannan-mods/bondage-framework/README.md

 - Adds the Assist skill, which allows one to attempt to remove a restraint from a party member.
 - Toggle Disheartened, a new status effect that makes struggling out of restraints more difficult.
 - Toggle enemies such as the Lewd Bandit or the Forest Witch having skills that bind party members.
-- Toggle enemies such as the Lewd Bandit or the Mountain Barbarian having skills that hold onto party members.
+- Toggle the Suffocating state, adding restraints and enemy skills that apply it to party members.
 - Toggle random traps appearing in the overworld.
 Also makes existing base game traps random.
 - Toggle party members being naked when they have no armor equipped.